-- 25.1 Every Goods Only Bid or other Procurement Process, including Procurement Processes where mandatory minimum Inuit Labour levels are stated and that meet the mandatory conditions and is ranked, shall have its price component adjusted by one or more of the following amounts, where applicable: - (a) 5% upon the establishment of Nunavut Business status, to be applied in respect of the value of the goods or work attributable to, and to be completed by, a Nunavut Business or Nunavut Businesses; - (b) 5% upon qualifying under the Local Adjustment. - 25.2 Cumulative bid adjustments, including Inuit and Nunavut Labour, for Inuit Firms, Nunavut Businesses and local shall not exceed 25%. - 25.3 In a Procurement Process where Nunavut Labour is identified, it shall be adjusted by 5%.
-Labour is evaluated and scored separately from Goods and Services. - 25.4 In a Procurement Process where Local Labour is identified, it shall be adjusted by 5%.
-Labour is evaluated and scored separately from Goods and Services. - 25.5 The Local Adjustment shall apply to any Proponent or Bidder that qualifies for the Nunavut Business status adjustment or the Inuit Firm Status adjustment, if the Proponent or Bidder is local to the subject community or communities where the work or services are required. - 25.6 Where no qualifying Local Business submits a Bid or Proposal, any other qualifying Nunavut Business or Inuit Firm located in Nunavut submitting a Bid or Proposal shall be deemed to be a Local Business and the Local Adjustment shall apply. - 25.7 A Nunavut Business or an Inuit Firm can only be considered Local if it is located in Nunavut.
+- 25.1 Every Bid or Proposal that is substantially compliant in all material respects shall have its price components, other than those respecting Labour, adjusted by the following amounts, where applicable: - (a) 5% upon the establishment of Nunavut Business status, to be applied in respect of the value of the goods or work attributable to, and to be completed by, a Nunavut Business or Nunavut Businesses; - (b) 5% upon qualifying under the Local Adjustment. - 25.2 In a Procurement Process where Nunavut Labour is identified, the price component of the Nunavut Labour shall be adjusted by 5%.
+Labour is evaluated and scored separately from Goods and Services. - 25.3 In a Procurement Process where Local Labour is identified, the price component of the Local Labour shall be adjusted by 5%.
+Labour is evaluated and scored separately from Goods and Services. - 25.4 The Local Adjustment shall apply to any Proponent or Bidder, or, where applicable, its Subcontractor, that qualifies for the Nunavut Business status adjustment or the Inuit Firm Status adjustment, if the Proponent, Bidder or Subcontractor is local to the subject community or communities where the work or services are required.

+25.5 Where no qualifying Local Business submits a Bid or Proposal, any other qualifying Nunavut Business or Inuit Firm located in Nunavut submitting a Bid or Proposal shall be deemed to be a Local Business and the Local Adjustment shall apply.

+25.6 A Nunavut Business or an Inuit Firm can only be considered Local if it is located in Nunavut.